-We offer a range of high quality apprentice and intern opportunities that provide valuable opportunities to develop knowledge, skill and experience (and, for apprentices, a qualification) in a real and exciting working environment.
-These programmes can also give insight into particular careers and the chance to see behind the scenes of these historic places.
+We offer a range of opportunities that provide valuable experience and a chance to develop knowledge and skill in a real and exciting working environment.
+These programmes can also give insight into particular careers at Historic Royal Palaces and allow you to see behind the scenes of our magnificent historic buildings.

-Our apprentice programmes are typically of one to three years duration, and consist of a standard programme of work experience and learning, together with “off the job” learning/education, leading to a nationally recognised qualification.
-All our apprentices are paid at least the London Living Wage (currently £8.30 per hour).
-We currently have apprentice programmes in Gardens and Estates, Frontline Visitor Services, IT and Education.
+Our apprentice programmes are typically of one to three years duration and consist of a standard programme of work experience and learning, together with 'off the job' learning/education, leading to a nationally recognised qualification.
+All our apprentices are paid at least the London Living Wage.
+At present we have apprentice programmes in Gardens and Estates, Frontline Visitor Services, Information Systems and Learning and Engagement.